-Ideally an independent body facilitates the performance evaluation process to ensure that the board is performing as well as possible, provide feedback on strengths and make recommendations for future improvement.
+Ideally an independent body facilitates the performance evaluation process, provides feedback on strengths and makes recommendations for future improvement.
 This information may also inform board development and training requirements.

-Governance Health Check 5.1.
+5.1.
+Governance Health Check

 Good governance is central to ensuring that boards and committees are effective at leading the organisation while also meeting their legal and compliance responsibilities.